rbuchberger/jekyll_picture_tag/migration.md

 There is one instance I can think of where you will have to change your tags:

-* You use art direction with more than one different preset.
+-   You use art direction with more than one different preset.
-* These presets have source keys of the same name.
+-   These presets have source keys of the same name.
-* These source keys have different associated media queries.
+-   These source keys have different associated media queries.

 If all of the above are true, you will either have to pick one media query which works for both, or rename one of them and change it everywhere it's used.

+Another trouble spot will be CSS; your output markup may change, meaning your CSS selectors may stop working.

-Outside of that situation, or if different markup breaks your CSS, existing tags should keep working.
+Outside of those situations, and provided you have created media_presets to match your old source keys, your existing tags should keep working.
 If they don't, it's a bug.
 Please report it.

 ### Configuration

 The new configuration is described in the readme so I won't document it here, but I will show an old config alongside an equivalent new one.

-Example old configuration (taken from the old example config):
+Example old configuration:

 ```yml
 # _config.yml